 Everyone should purchase life insurance, especially people who have dependents.
 The following individuals should prioritize getting life insurance:

-Parents who have children with special needs: As of 2019, over 1,900 children in New Jersey had disabilities.
-Parents of such children should get life insurance policies to ensure their children’s long-term financial needs are met at their demise.
+Parents of such children should get life insurance policies to ensure their children’s long-term financial needs continue being met after the parents pass away.

-Married couples: In 2018, New Jersey had over 7.2 million married couples aged 15 years and above.
-These couples can get term life insurance policies in anticipation of significant changes in their marriages like childbirth or health changes.
+Couples with and without children can benefit from life insurance.
+You can get term life insurance policies in anticipation of significant changes in their marriages like childbirth or health changes.
 Alternatively, married couples can get permanent policies like whole life insurance or universal life insurance to build savings over the years.

 Yes.
 Small businesses and large corporations in New Jersey can declare life insurance premiums paid on employees as business expenses.
 In such a situation, the death benefit becomes taxable to the employees' beneficiaries (family members or loved ones).
 A deduction on the business tax return slashes the policy’s death benefit by as much as 40%.
 This, in turn, will create instant tax liabilities for your employees, which may prevent the life policy from serving its intended purpose.